-Do not bid for government contracts at local government level if you are employed at a municipal level.
+Do not bid for government contracts Disclose your financial at local government interests if your are in level if you are senior management. employed at a municipal level.
+Do not engage in outside remuneration without prior an interest in the contract being approval. awarded. compromise your performance in the public sector.